Thun78/Group13-COMP0213/README.md

 ## Project Description

-This project implements a complete pipeline for dataset generation, classifier training, and testing within an object-oriented Python framework.
+This project implements a complete pipeline for dataset generation, classifier training, and testing within an object-oriented programming Python framework.
 It supports:

 - Generating datasets with customizable parameters